Making Code Happen

 check points in space huggers

 The final thing I squeezed into this game was a radar system that appears along the bottom of the screen.
 It’s a simple but effective way to show where all the enemies are in relation to the player.
-I added it after experiencing some frustration while tracking down the last few enemies!
+I added it after experiencing some frustration myself while tracking down the last few enemies!

 Level Design